yoghurtina/eeg-to-text-llm/README.md

 # EEG-to-Text-LLM

 This repository contains the implementation for converting EEG signals to text using various pre-trained language models such as BART, T5, and Llama 2.
+It is based on the [EEG-to-Text](https://github.com/MikeWangWZHL/EEG-To-Text) codes & implementation.

 ## Table of Contents